quantis/activeRecord/README.markdown

     $user = new User;
     $user->find_one($id);

-As an aside, since Paris uses nearly the same [fluent interface](http://en.wikipedia.org/wiki/Fluent_interface) as Idiorm, it relies on a lot of chaining.
+As an aside, since Dakota uses nearly the same [fluent interface](http://en.wikipedia.org/wiki/Fluent_interface) as Idiorm, it relies on a lot of chaining.
 For this reason, a convenience *factory method* called `factory` on the base `Model` class is provided.
 It takes a single argument: the name of the model class you wish to use, and immediately returns a new empty instance of this model to facilitate chaining.

     $user = Model::factory('User')->find_one($id);
     // equivalent to the previous example.